 If you’re more concerned with how the environmental and social impacts of an investment will affect returns, then ESG investing might be the best choice.
 However, if you’re OK with forgoing potential returns if an investment doesn’t meet your standards for a socially or environmentally conscious investment, SRI investing may be a better option.

-- Consider talking to a financial advisor about both SRI and ESG investing.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor about both SRI and ESG investing to see how it could impact your portfolio.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Investing isn’t always easy, especially when you want to maximize your earnings but don’t quite know how.
 In that case, it could make sense to sign up with a robo-advisor.
 The best robo-advisors manage your investments according to your preferences and finances with a focus on getting you the best returns.
 Plus, it’s online, which makes it convenient for those on the go.